NICWA Training Institutes

 Working With Substance-Abusing Families

+This multi-day training provides an overview of working with substance-abusing families from both direct service and systems collaboration points of view.
 Parental substance use disorders are a factor in many child welfare cases.
-This training will provide an overview of working with substance-abusing Native families from both a direct service and a systems collaboration point of view.
 The trainer will discuss how to deal with this issue and how systems collaboration can make successful outcomes possible.
 A collaborative model that engages child welfare, the courts, and behavioral health providers will be discussed.
 Participants will learn five essential roles for working with substance-abusing families and how their work can be accomplished through partnering on the parent’s recovery.

 Please note for all trainings that if registration does not meet the minimum number, the training may be cancelled and registration will be refunded.

-Registration fees cover workshop sessions, all materials, one group lunch, and CEUs accredited by the National Association of Social Workers.
-Participants are responsible for the additional cost of all other meals, lodging, and travel.
+Registration fees cover workshop sessions, all materials, and CEUs accredited by the National Association of Social Workers-Washington State.